 4. Wear the correct shoes

 Something as simple as choosing the right running shoe can prevent injury.
-Wearing shoes that are too old which have lost their cushioning and support can cause problems.
-A pair of running shoes will have lost most of their cushioning after 400 miles.
+Wearing shoes that are too old and have lost their cushioning and support can cause problems.
+A pair of running shoes will have lost most of its cushioning after 400 miles.